 That’s why I’m a big believer in empathy maps.
 They allow us to build on all that data and connect it on a human level.
 To identify what pain points someone is trying to correct, and what gains we can offer them.

 We think of ourselves as oh so clever, and yet we hardly ever think.
 We’re always on the lookout for the latest Facebook gizmo, the new Google Ads headline with 30 instead of 25 characters that we don’t think about the basics.

 I very frequently get the question: ‘What’s going to change in the next 10 years?’
 And that is a very interesting question; it’s a very common one.
-I almost never get the question: ‘What’s not going to change in the next 10 years?’
-And I submit to you that that second question is actually the more important of the two — because you can build a business strategy around the things that are stable in time.Jeff Bezos
+I rarely get the question: ‘What’s not going to change in the next 10 years?’
+And I submit to you that that second question is the more important of the two — because you can build a business strategy around the things that are stable in time.Jeff Bezos

 Price is less important than value